StiliyanT/BlogPostSiteApp/blog-post-app/README.md

-# React + TypeScript + Vite
+# Lumora

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Lumora is a React + TypeScript + Vite application for publishing and browsing blog posts.

 Currently, two official plugins are available: